ShadowRZ/nyx-bot/SETUP.md

 ## Configuration

-Copy the sample configuration file to a new `config.yaml` file.
+Copy the sample configuration file to a new `nyx_bot.toml` file.

 ```
-cp sample.config.yaml config.yaml
+cp sample.config.toml nyx_bot.toml
 ```

 Edit the config file.
 The `matrix` section must be modified at least.

-#### (Optional) Set up a Postgres database
+### (Optional) Set up a Postgres database

-Create a postgres user and database for matrix-reminder-bot:
+Create a postgres user and database for it:

 ```
-sudo -u postgresql psql createuser nio-template -W  # prompts for a password
+sudo -u postgresql psql createuser nyx_bot -W  # prompts for a password
-sudo -u postgresql psql createdb -O nio-template nio-template
+sudo -u postgresql psql createdb -O nyx_bot nyx_bot
 ```

 Edit the `storage.database` config option, replacing the `sqlite://...` string with `postgres://...`.
 The syntax is:

 ```
-database: "postgres://username:password@localhost/dbname?sslmode=disable"
+database = "postgres://username:password@localhost/dbname?sslmode=disable"
 ```

-See also the comments in `sample.config.yaml`.
+See also the comments in `sample.config.toml`.

 ## Running